Important Update from Mayor Dana Ralph

 - We’ve established protocols for what happens if an employee tests positive for coronavirus or has symptoms that could indicate coronavirus – including protocols for cleaning work areas.

-- We’ve placed thermometers in work areas so employees can monitor their temperatures.
+- We’ve placed thermometers in work areas.

 - We expect employees to convert their meetings, including internal meetings, to remote meetings.

 - Please visit other works areas only when absolutely necessary, maintain spacing of six feet between people, and of course wash your hands regularly.

 - City Council meetings remain online and we accept public comment only by email/phone.